 When it comes to insurance, one size doesn't fit all.
-Though bodily injury & property damage liability coverage are a requirement with auto insurance in Ohio, it's a good idea to consider adding additional coverage options, such as the below.
+Though bodily injury and property damage liability coverage are requirements with auto insurance in Ohio, it's a good idea to consider adding additional coverage options, such as the below.

-UNDERINSURED MOTORISTS (UIM)
+UNDERINSURED MOTORISTS

 Just as some drivers don't carry any auto liability insurance, others don't carry enough to pay for damages resulting from a crash.
-UIM coverage pays for injury expenses to you or occupants of your car when the other person's insurance is inadequate.
-This coverage fills the gap in protection between the at-fault driver's bodily injury liability coverage and your UIM coverage.
+Underinsured motorists coverage pays for injury expenses to you or occupants of your car when the other person's insurance is inadequate.
+This coverage fills the gap in protection between the at-fault driver's bodily injury liability coverage and your underinsured motorists coverage.

-UNINSURED MOTORISTS PROPERTY DAMAGE (UMPD)
+UNINSURED MOTORISTS PROPERTY DAMAGE